A man wearing a burgundy jumper sat with his arms crossed looking out the window

 Opera employee wearing a blue shirt crouched down showing the layers of a mattress whilst holding a phone on a selfie stick

-The Opera range includes fully profiling and adjustable beds, the mechanisms discretely hidden enabling the beds to be both aesthetic and functional.
+The Opera range includes fully profiling beds and adjustable beds, the mechanisms discretely hidden enabling the beds to be both aesthetic and functional.

 Tips for treating SAD